Compare the Best Electricity Rates in Texas for January 2023

 What uses the most electricity in a home?

 Any form of heating uses the most electricity in a home.
 Your electric space heaters, as well as water heaters and boilers, typically use the most electricity.
 The second biggest consumer is air conditioning, especially in hot states, such as Texas.
 If you are not on fixed-rate plans, you may have noticed that your electric providers typically charge higher electric rates during summer.

 The next biggest item on your electric bill is the lighting.
 An average American household pays 30% of its electric bill for the lights in the house.
 Switching to energy-efficient LEDs can save you significant amounts of money.

 Can I change electric companies if I owe money?

 Yes, you can switch your electric company even if you owe money.
 If you’ve found cheaper electricity rates in Texas and have owed money to your old energy provider, then you can switch to a new energy provider.
 On the other hand, if you’re owed money for more than 28 days, you cannot switch to your new electricity supplier until all the debt has been settled.

 Texas electricity rates vary depending on your ZIP code and the utility company.
 Power to choose is there to make your job of searching for the lowest electricity rates in Texas easies and hassle-free.
 Always make sure that you understand all the electric rates the electric providers in your area offer before going electricity shopping.

 Choosing trusted energy providers and avoiding variable rates will save you a lot of headaches in the long run, as electricity rates in Texas vary significantly.
-You should customize the electric rates you pay for for your electricity needs, so compare as many Texas electricity providers as you can.
-Only this way will you be able to save some money and enjoy affordable energy prices for years to come.
+You should customize the electric rates you pay for for your electricity needs, so compare as many providers as you can.
+Only this way will you be able to save some money and pay affordable energy prices for years to come.